mattbrictson/tomo/docs/plugins/rbenv.md

 Behind the scenes, rbenv installs ruby via ruby-build, which compiles ruby from source.
 This means installation can take several minutes.
 If the desired version of ruby is already installed, the compilation step will be skipped.

-You must supply a value for the `rbenv_ruby_version` setting or `.ruby-version` file for this task to work.
+You must supply a value for the `rbenv_ruby_version` setting or have a `.ruby-version` file in your project for this task to work.

 `rbenv:install` is intended for use as a [setup](../commands/setup.md) task.